Math and the Status Quo

 I slipped into my normal seat at the second table in Professor Lin's fourth-semester calculus.
-It was a small class, 15 or so, for math majors and other fools.
-That included me, chemistry.
-I put up with a lot of worthless math theoretical shit to learn a few delightful surprises.
+It was a small class, 15, for math majors and other fools.
+Other fools, that included me.
+Chemistry.
+I put up with gobs of worthless math to glom onto occasional gems, like inflection points and monotonic functions.

-He usually put our test booklets on his desk for us to pick up after class, but Lin walked to the table where Delores Alvarez sat.
-A math major, she had joined the class this semester after recently landing in the United States.
+Last semester, his habit had been to place the graded test booklets on his desk for pick up after his lecture, but this time he walked to the table where the sole female, Delores Alvarez, sat.
+She joined the class this semester after her family escaped Cuba.

-Oh, Professor Lin stopped talking.
-I looked up.
-He tossed a blue booklet on her table.
+Professor Lin tossed the blue booklet in front of Delores.
 "Students who can't do the work should get out of class.
-It's no disgrace for girls not to understand calculus."
-I saw a large red D+ on the front of her booklet.
+No disgrace for girls not to understand calculus."
+I saw a large red D- on the front of her booklet.

-I glanced around the room.
-All the guys were looking seriously at their notebooks, hoping for this ugly scene to be over.
+I glanced around the suddenly silent room.
+The other students studiously examined their notebooks, wanting this ugly scene to be over.

-After class I commiserated with her about Lin's marking curve.
+After this class ended, I commiserated with her, agreeing his marking was severe.
 I showed her my B, 3 right with 2 partials.

 She showed me her booklet.
-Lin wrote, "Not clear" on her three partials, giving her five points each.
-When she explained her broken English justifications, they were as good as mine, but I had duplicated Lin's favorite phrases.
+Lin wrote, "Not clear" on her three partials, giving her just five points total, while I got ten on each partial.
+She explained in broken English her reasoning.
+They were as sound as mine, but I had duplicated the professor's favorite phrases.

-For the rest of the semester, Professor Lin ignored Delores, continuing with his lectures as if she were the ghost of a departed quantity.
+For the rest of the semester, every comment Delores made, Professor Lin ignored or dismissed with a "No", continuing with his lectures as if she were the ghost of a departed quantity.